AmrHMorsy/Two-Player-Pong/README.md

 ### Programming Language

-This project was implemented using C/C++ programming languages.
+This project was implemented using C programming language.

 ### How To Compile The Program ?